colinkcurtis/Nenya/README.md

 yarn dev
 ```

-Visit `http://localhost:3000` to see the application.
+Visit `http://localhost:3000` to see the frontend application.
+Visit `http:localhost:8000/docs` to see the Swagger docs.

 ## Project Status
 This project is actively under development.
 Current focus is on building core financial management features with a spreadsheet-like interface while maintaining data security and user privacy.